Climate of Japan: Sunshine

-Sunshine, in accordance with Japan's uniformly heavy rainfall, is generally modest in quantity, though no part of Japan receives the consistently gloomy fogs that envelope the Sichuan Basin or Taipei.
+Sunshine, in accordance with Japan's uniformly heavy rainfall, is generally modest in quantity, though no part of Japan receives the consistently gloomy fogs that envelop the Sichuan Basin or Taipei.
 Amounts range from about six hours per day on the Inland Sea coast and sheltered parts of the Pacific Coast and Kantō Plain to four hours per day on the Sea of Japan coast of Hokkaidō.
 In December there is a very pronounced sunshine gradient between the Sea of Japan and the Pacific coasts, as the former side can receive less than 30 hours and the Pacific side as much as 180 hours.
 In summer, however, sunshine hours are lowest on exposed parts of the Pacific coast where fogs from the Oyashio current create persistent cloud cover similar to that found on the Kuril Islands and Sakhalin.

 Extreme temperature records

-The highest recorded temperature in Japan was 41.8 °C (107.2 °F) on 5 August 2025; an unverified record of 42.7 °C was taken in Adachi, Tokyo on 20 July 2004.
+The highest recorded temperature in Japan was 41.8 °C (107.2 °F) on 5 August 2025.
 The high humidity and the maritime influence make temperatures in the 40s rare, with summers dominated by a more stable subtropical monsoon pattern through most of Japan.
 The lowest was −41.0 °C (−41.8 °F) in Asahikawa on 25 January 1902.
 However an unofficial −41.5 °C was taken in Bifuka on 27 January 1931.
 Mount Fuji broke the Japanese record lows for each month except January, February, March, and December.
-Record lows for any month were taken as recently as 1984.
+Record lows for any month were taken as recently as 1967.

 Minami-Tori-shima has a tropical savanna climate (Köppen climate classification Aw) and the highest average temperature in Japan of 25 degrees Celsius.